jellies on the damp native dead wood

 Habitat

 Grows on dead wood, parasitising mycelium of other wood-rotting fungi.
-Forms white, translucent, gelatinous, brain-like masses that are soft and wobbly.
+Forms gelatinous masses.

 Range

-Throughout North Island and northern South Island on dead wood.
-Found in native forests, exotic plantations and gardens.
-Most common in lowland areas with high humidity.
+Throughout North Island and northern South Island on dead wood in humid, lowland areas.

 Endemism